Image Source: N3Gï

 Trek Route With Spiritual Significance

-It takes a short 2-4 hour trek to the meadows depending on the fitness.
+It takes a short 2-4 hour trek to the meadows depending on fitness.
 Locals believe that the path once was used by monks and sages for meditation and penance.

 Small prayer flags and stone mounds (called chortens) placed discreetly justify those claims.
-It suggests the relationship of area to Buddhism.
+It suggests the relationship of the area to Buddhism.
 Once you reach the meadow after trekking, the uninterrupted view of the Kinnaur Kailash range takes your breath away.

 Peaks visible from Chakka meadows